Identification of relevant subtypes via preweighted sparse clustering: Methods

+To overcome the limitations of these methods, we propose the following modification of sparse clustering, which we call preweighted sparse clustering.
+The preweighted sparse clustering algorithm is described below: \begin{enumerate} \item Run the sparse clustering algorithm, as described previously. \item For each feature, calculate the F-statistic, $F_i$, (and associated p-value $q_i$) for testing the null hypothesis that the mean value of the feature $i$ does not vary across the clusters. \item For each feature $i$, define:

-\author{SHEILA GAYNOR$^\dag$, ERIC BAIR$^\ast$\ where $m$ is the number of $p_j$'s such $p_j \geq \alpha$. \item Run the sparse clustering algorithm using these $w_j$'s (beginning with step \ref{en:max_C}) and continuing until convergence. \end{enumerate} In other words, the preweighted sparse clustering algorithm first performs conventional sparse clustering.
+where $m$ is the number of $q_i$'s such $q_i \geq \alpha$. \item Run the sparse clustering algorithm using these $w_i$'s (beginning with step \ref{en:max_C}) and continuing until convergence. \end{enumerate} In other words, the preweighted sparse clustering algorithm first performs conventional sparse clustering.
 It then identifies features whose mean values differ across the clusters.
 Then the sparse clustering algorithm is run a second time, but rather than giving equal weights to all features as in the first step, this preweighted version of sparse clustering assigns a weight of 0 to all features that differed across the first set of clusters.
-The motivation is that this procedure will identify secondary clusters that would otherwise be obscured by clusters which have a larger dissimilarity measure (such as the situation illustrated in Figure \ref{F:schem1}).
+The motivation is that this procedure will identify secondary clusters that would otherwise be obscured by clusters that have a larger dissimilarity measure (such as the situation illustrated in Figure \ref{F:schem1}).

-This procedure requires one to choose a p-value threshold $\alpha$ for deciding which features should be give nonzero weight.
+This procedure requires one to choose a p-value threshold $\alpha$ for deciding which features should be given nonzero weight.
 An obvious choice is $\alpha=0.05/p$, where $p$ is the number of features.
 However, the user may choose a less or more stringent cutoff depending on the sample size and other considerations.
-Also note that this procedure may be repeated multiple times if the secondary clusters identified are still unrelated to the biological outcome of interest.
+(Note that the F-statistic was calculated after clustering was performed, so the test statistic need not have an F distribution under the null hypothesis of no mean difference between clusters.
+Thus, these p-values should not be used to conclude that a given feature is associated with the clusters; this procedure is used only as a filtering technique.
+Indeed, the problem of identifying the features that differ with respect to clusters is a difficult problem that is beyond the scope of the present study.)
+Also note that this procedure may be repeated multiple times if one wishes to identify tertiary or higher order clusters.

+If desired, one may normalize the data such that all features have mean 0 and standard deviation 1 before applying the methodology.
+This is recommended for most applications to avoid giving undue weight to features with higher variance.
+Unless otherwise noted, the data will be normalized before applying preweighted sparse clustering in all subsequent examples.